mk1316/loopd/desktop-app/README.md

 - 🔄 Customizable tracking intervals
 - 🔄 Data export capabilities
 - 🔄 Advanced productivity insights
+- 🔄 Focus mode and productivity scoring

 See [roadmap.md](docs/roadmap.md) for detailed development plans.

+## 🐛 Troubleshooting

+### Common Issues

+1. **Build fails with export error**: Make sure you have the latest version of Next.js and the export script is properly configured
+2. **Tauri dev server not starting**: Check that all Rust dependencies are installed and the toolchain is up to date
+3. **App tracking not working**: Verify platform-specific dependencies are installed for your OS

+### Platform-Specific Setup

+- **Windows**: Install Visual Studio Build Tools with C++ workload
+- **macOS**: Install Xcode Command Line Tools: `xcode-select --install`
+- **Linux**: Install build essentials: `sudo apt-get install build-essential`

 ## 📄 License